LTD Benefit Calculation

 Your benefit may be recalculated if:

-- CBA amendments change calculation method
+- CBA amendments change the calculation method

 Tools and Resources